jiritobolka/gooddata.github.com/docs/sso.md

 ## Motivation / Example

 Acme Corp. runs an online application for their users.
 They would like to expose GoodData dashboards to their customers.
 They have already setup a data synchronization with GoodData using [GoodData CL]({{ site.root }}/gooddata-cl/) and embedded dashboard IFRAME code into their website.
-However, their users would see a GoodData login screen (even after loggin into Acme application).
+However, their users would see a GoodData login screen (even after login into Acme application).
 Acme would like to enable their customers to view GoodData dashboard transparently, without the need for a second login, using the login information of the Acme application.

 ## Implementation Timeline